ModaOperandi/agora/CONTRIBUTING.md

 practice decisions are spread across the maintainers with the goal of consensus prior to all merges.

-The current BDFL is listed by convention in the first line of the MAINTAINERS file with a suffix of "BDFL".
+The current BDFL is included in the @agora-bdfl Github group.

-## I'm a maintainer, should I make pull requests too?
+## I'm a code owner, should I make pull requests too?

 Yes.
 Nobody should ever push to master directly.
 All changes should be made through a pull request.

-## Who assigns maintainers?
+## Who assigns code owners?

-MAINTAINERS are changed via pull requests and the standard approval process - i.e. create an issue and make a pull request with the changes to the MAINTAINERS file.
+CODEOWNERS are changed via pull requests and the standard approval process - i.e. create an issue and make a pull request with the changes to the MAINTAINERS file.